-If anything piques our travel radar, it’s exploring the many off-the beaten-path travel destinations located throughout our incredible National Park System.
-Today’s guest writer, Bill Haskamp, is here to tell us all about one of the most remarkable and isolated sites in Vermillion Cliffs National Monument as we go exploring the White Pocket.
+If anything piques our travel radar, it’s exploring the many off-the beaten-path travel destinations located throughout the American Southwest.
+Guest writer, Bill Haskamp, is here to tell us all about one of the most remarkable and isolated sites in Vermillion Cliffs National Monument as we go exploring White Pocket, Arizona.

 The Vermillion Cliffs National Monument lies very close to the Arizona-Utah border.
 The closest cities are Page, Arizona and Kanab, Utah.
 While the reader can easily lay out a route from Phoenix, Las Vegas, or Salt Lake City, the route we took from Phoenix has plenty of other points of interest that caused us to stop and ponder along the way.

 It’s easy to go crazy with the beautiful and overwhelming scenery, so be sure to slow down, compose your shots, make sure your images are properly exposed, and carry lots of memory cards.
-Your guide will help you a lot in that respect-the White Pocket is difficult and somewhat expensive to get to, and this trip of a lifetime deserves some photographic memories that can go on your wall.
+Your guide will help you a lot in that respect.

 While you’re there, pause frequently to contemplate the beauty and gaze in wonder at what geological events could have formed this area.
 Really, slow down, keep your cell phone in the vehicle since there is no service and no way to charge it, and let the place speak to you in its own way.
 You’ll come back filled with memories and energized by your adventure.